by Brian Tomasik

 The question of whether computers can think is just like the question of whether submarines can swim.--Edsger Wybe Dijkstra

 It's common to talk about consciousness potentially emerging from advances in AI, robotics, and agent simulation.
 Less often do people think about more mundane computing systems as potentially sentient, even though these mundane systems are arguably more complex than many current AIs.
-A deep-learning image classifier may use cutting-edge technology, but in terms of how much the system instantiates many components that make minds run, a 1995 operating system is closer to a brain than a 2015 image classifier considered in isolation.
+A deep-learning image classifier may use cutting-edge technology, but in terms of how much the system instantiates many components that make minds run, a 1995 operating system is arguably closer to a brain than a 2015 image classifier considered in isolation.

 Parallels between computers and brains